thallada/skyrim-cell-dump/README.md

 # skyrim-cell-dump

-Library and binary for parsing Skyrim plugin files and extracing CELL data.
+Library and binary for parsing Skyrim plugin files and extracting CELL data.

 The main objective of this library is to extract the form ID and X and Y coordinates of every exterior cell a plugin edits as fast as possible, ignoring the rest of the plugin.